 #2 Permanent Teeth.
 More importantly, baby teeth are an essential foundation for adult teeth.
 When baby teeth develop and fall out the right way, they create space and guide the permanent teeth for their emergence.

-But without a healthy set of baby teeth, infection may develop on the gums and surrounding teeth.
+But without a healthy set of baby teeth, the infection may develop on the gums and surrounding teeth.
 As a result, this infection may eventually spread to other parts of the body, causing disease and weakening the immune system.

 How Do Baby Teeth Appear?

 Baby teeth may have spaces between them which is perfectly normal.
-These spaces help make room for the emergence of the permanent teeth in the future.
+These spaces help make room for the emergence of permanent teeth in the future.

 How To Care For Baby Teeth

-Losing Baby Teeth at School
+Losing Baby Teeth At School

 Baby teeth will eventually fall out.
 However, it can be inconvenient for a child to lose a tooth while in school.
 Therefore, knowing what to do in such a situation is necessary.

-- Talk to your child about the possibility of losing his or her tooth at school, and advise them what to do.
-Tell them to refrain from wiggling their tooth and to take extra care when eating to prevent the tooth from falling out.
-Instruct them to tell their teacher or a staff member about the situation, or go straight to the nurse’s office if no adult is available to assist them if their tooth does fall out.
-Most teachers have handled similar situations before and will know what to do.
+- Discuss the potential of your child losing a tooth at school and advise them on what to do.
+Encourage them to avoid wiggling their tooth and to be extra cautious when eating to avoid the tooth falling out.
+If their tooth does fall out, tell them to inform their teacher or a staff member about the incident or to go directly to the nurse’s office if no adult is available to help them.
+Most teachers are familiar with how to manage similar situations.

 “Baby Bottle Tooth Decay”